What is Karma in Buddhism?

 Plant Some Wholesome Karma Seeds

-These seeds of your karmic actions are not just implanted in you, but others.
-This wonderful video from Thailand (actually it’s a commercial) shows how the wholesome karmic actions of a restaurant owner came back to help him 30 years later (which was never his intention).
+The seeds of your karmic actions are not just implanted in you, but others.
+This wonderful video from Thailand (actually it’s a commercial) shows how the wholesome karmic actions of a restaurant owner came back to help him 30 years later (which was never his intention, and that needs to be emphasized!).

 While one may look at this and think that karma is some ‘supernatural’ force that allowed him to benefit when he needed it, but it wasn’t.
-In-fact, by planting the seed of kindness (wholesome karma) for the child who’s mother was sick, that same child devoted his life to saving others.
+In fact, by planting the seed of kindness (wholesome karma) for the child whose mother was sick, that same child devoted his life to saving others.
 The child was impacted by the wholesome karmic actions of the man.

 A great explanation of this is by Ven.
 Thich Nhat Hanh who explains that we shouldn’t always view Karma as “negative”: